-Actuarial assumptions for its pension and other post-retirement benefit plans are determined each year to calculate liability information as of year-end, and pension and other post-retirement benefit expense or income for the following year.
+Actuarial assumptions for its pension and other post-retirement benefit plans are determined each year to calculate liability information as of yearend, and pension and other post-retirement benefit expense or income for the following year.
 The discount rate assumption is derived from the rate of return on high-quality bonds.

 The various pension plan assets are diversified as to type of assets, investment strategies employed and number of investment managers used.
 Investments may include equities, fixed income, cash equivalents, convertible securities and private investment funds.
 Derivatives may be used as part of the investment strategy.
 The transfer of assets may be directed between investment managers in order to rebalance the portfolio in accordance with asset allocation guidelines established by the Company.
 The private investment funds, or the investment funds they are invested in, own marketable and non-marketable securities and other investment instruments.
 Such investments are valued by the private investment funds, underlying investment managers or the underlying investment funds at fair value, as described in their respective financial statements and offering memorandums.
 These values are utilized in quantifying the value of the assets of its pension plans, which are then used in the determination of the unfunded pension liabilities on the Company's consolidated balance sheets.
-Because of the inherent uncertainty of valuation of some of the pension plans' investment funds, the recorded value may differ from the value that would have been used had a ready market existed for some of these investments for which market quotations are not readily available.
+Because of the inherent uncertainty of valuation of some of the pension plans' investments in private investment funds and the nature of some of the underlying investments held by the investment funds, the recorded value may differ from the value that would have been used had a ready market existed for some of these investments for which market quotations are not readily available.
 Management uses judgment to make assumptions on which its employee benefit liabilities and expenses are based.